javaee/jms-spec/pages/CDIListenerBeanComments.md

   * If the observer specifies `@Observes(notifyObserver=Reception.IF_EXISTS)` then if there is no instance of the bean in existence for a given scope an instance is _not_ created and the event is _not_ delivered. to that scope.
 This allows the observing code to control whether events are received within a given scope.

   * It is not possible to create instances of the observer class automatically when receiving JMS messages.
 This is because the listener code must explicitly subscribe to the queue or topic before any messages will arrive in the JVM.
 This extra step of creating a subscription has no analogue in CDI.
 Qualifiers on the <tt>Observes</tt> annotation simply define a subset of events that the observer will receive.
 This is not the same as creating a subscription on a queue or topic.

 *   CDI events are always delivered as a single object.
-Any Java type may be an event, so there is no reason why events of type `javax.jms.Message` could not be used.<br><br>However since CDI may deliver the same event object to multiple observers the application needs to be aware that JMS messages are not designed for concurrent access from multiple threads. <br><br>Even if the message is not used concurrently from multiple threads there would still be the possibility that two unrelated observer beans would receive the same message.
+Any Java type may be an event, so there is no reason why events of type `javax.jms.Message` could not be used.

+    However since CDI may deliver the same event object to multiple observers the application needs to be aware that JMS messages are not designed for concurrent access from multiple threads.

+    Even if the message is not used concurrently from multiple threads there would still be the possibility that two unrelated observer beans would receive the same message.
 For messages of type `BytesMessage` and `StreamMessage`, reading a message will change the current read position.
 This means that each observer bean would need to be written to take account that some other bean may have changed the message's current read position.

-    This is less of an issue with JMS since which each consumer receives a separate instance of `javax.jms.Message`, even if they represent the same sent message.
+*   This is less of an issue with JMS since which each consumer receives a separate instance of `javax.jms.Message`, even if they represent the same sent message.

 * CDI observer callbacks simply pass the event object.
 There is no equivalent to the proposed JMS listener bean callbacks which allow the listener method to specify that one argument should be the message body, another argument should be a specified message property, and so on:
 ```